meat-loaf/smw/patches/better_wiggler/readme.txt

     There are a few defines that you should know about:
   * !wiggler_segment_buffer
     * Address of the buffer for wiggler's segment positions.
-Should be 7-bit aligned (that is, the lower 7 bits of its address should be clear).
+If you wish to use more than 4 wigglers, it may need to be moved (especially on SA1).
-      * This is already the case on SA1, but it was moved on lorom to $7FA000
+      Each wiggler requires $80 (128) bytes.
+On non-sa1 it might be fine, if you're not using any patches that use freeram starting at 7F9C7B (The wiggler buffer location is right up next to the extra freeram in bank 7F)
   * !wiggler_segment_slots
     * an array which stores the sprite slots of active wigglers, 'reserving' a chunk of the segment buffer.
 This is to allow quickly finding which